Back to National Guide

 • Problem type.
 Rising damp, lateral water pressure through a retaining wall, high water table, and condensation from poor ventilation each require different treatments at different price points.

 • Treatment method.
-Chemical injection is least expensive.
-Internal coating sits in the middle.
-External membrane with excavation costs the most.
+Chemical injection is the least expensive option.
+Internal cementitious coating sits in the middle.
+External membrane with excavation costs the most but is the most durable solution.

 • Retaining walls.
-Properties on sloping blocks often have retaining walls holding back earth that becomes saturated in winter.
-Waterproofing a retaining wall that was built without drainage is a different scope from treating a foundation wall.
+Properties on sloping blocks often have retaining walls holding back earth that becomes saturated during Perth's wet winter.
+Waterproofing a retaining wall that was built without drainage is a different scope from treating a foundation wall and often more expensive because the wall itself may need structural assessment.

 Perth-Specific Considerations

-Perth's geology, climate, and housing patterns create below-ground moisture conditions that differ from the eastern capitals.
+Perth's geology, climate, and housing patterns create below-ground moisture conditions that are distinct from the eastern capitals.

-Sandy soils and good drainage.
-Most of Perth's suburban sprawl sits on Bassendean sand, which drains freely.
-This means below-ground moisture problems are less common across Perth than in cities with clay soils (Melbourne, Adelaide).
+Bassendean sand and good natural drainage.
+Most of Perth's suburban sprawl sits on Bassendean sand, a formation of deep, highly leached sands more than two million years old.
+These sands drain freely, which means below-ground moisture problems are genuinely less common across Perth than in cities with clay soils.
 Many Perth homeowners will never need subfloor waterproofing.
-The exceptions are the areas described below.
+The exceptions are the specific conditions described below.

-Coastal limestone.
-Suburbs along the coast from Fremantle through Cottesloe, Scarborough, and north to Joondalup sit on Tamala Limestone.
+Tamala Limestone on the coastal strip.
+Suburbs along the coast from Fremantle through Cottesloe, City Beach, Scarborough, and north to Joondalup sit on Tamala Limestone, a cemented calcarenite formation up to 150 metres thick.
 While limestone is porous, it does not drain uniformly.
-Water follows channels and cavities in the rock, sometimes pooling against foundations unpredictably.
+Water follows solution channels and cavities in the rock, sometimes pooling against foundations unpredictably.
 Properties in limestone areas may experience moisture intrusion that is difficult to trace to a single source.
-Drainage design is often more effective than membrane treatment alone.
+A drainage design incorporating ag-drain and gravel channels is often more effective than membrane treatment alone.
+External membrane work on limestone sites may require Xypex or similar crystalline products that bond into the substrate rather than surface-applied coatings that can delaminate.

-High water table zones.
-Low-lying areas near the Swan River (Bassendean, Bayswater, Maylands, Rivervale) and in the southern suburbs (Baldivis, Rockingham) can have water tables that rise to within a metre of the surface during winter.
+High water table zones near the Swan River.
+Low-lying areas near the Swan River, including Bassendean, Bayswater, Maylands, Rivervale, and South Perth, can have water tables that rise to within a metre of the surface during winter.
+The superficial aquifer that runs beneath the Swan Coastal Plain responds directly to seasonal rainfall.
 Properties in these areas with subfloor spaces may experience seasonal water pooling that no amount of surface waterproofing will stop.
 Sump pumps and ag-drain systems designed for ongoing water management are the appropriate treatment.
+In the southern suburbs, Baldivis and parts of Rockingham have similar seasonal water table fluctuations.

-Retaining walls.
-Perth has many properties built on sloping blocks, particularly in the hills suburbs (Kalamunda, Mundaring, Gooseberry Hill) and along the river escarpment.
+Retaining walls in the hills suburbs.
+Perth has many properties built on sloping blocks, particularly in Kalamunda, Mundaring, Gooseberry Hill, Darlington, and along the river escarpment in Mosman Park and Peppermint Grove.
 Retaining walls that were built without drainage behind them collect water during winter and either seep through the wall face or push hydrostatic pressure against the house foundations.
-Retrofitting drainage to an existing retaining wall is a separate scope from foundation waterproofing.
+Retrofitting drainage to an existing retaining wall is a separate scope from foundation waterproofing and may require a structural assessment if the wall is showing signs of movement or cracking.

 Older double-brick homes.
-Perth's typical 1950s to 1970s double-brick construction on concrete strip footings has no damp-proof membrane under the slab (many homes of this era have none).
+Perth's typical 1950s to 1970s double-brick construction on concrete strip footings often has no damp-proof membrane under the slab.
 Rising damp at the base of perimeter walls is visible as damp patches, peeling paint, and salt deposits above the skirting line.
-Chemical injection damp-proofing is the standard treatment for these properties.
+Chemical injection damp-proofing is the standard treatment.
+In suburbs like Nedlands, Subiaco, Mt Lawley, and Inglewood, where these homes are common, injection remains the most practical and cost-effective approach.

 Hiring a Licensed Waterproofer in WA